 Achieving that goal took an enormous amount of effort.
 It wasn’t all fun and games!
 I revised my speech several times and rehearsed it, either aloud or in my head, over a hundred times.

 You can see the final product below.
 On the whole, I am pleased with the performance, even though I think that I went too fast in places.
-Still, when you are under tight time constraints and start getting laughs early, you become acutely aware of the need to keep moving.
+Still, when you are under time constraints and start getting laughs early, you become aware of the need to keep moving.

 One of the many lessons learned from that experience was the importance of choosing a topic with which the audience can identify.
 Because I was speaking to 250 Toastmasters, what better topic than Toastmasters itself?
 The speech was a spoof about our great organization.